I am American

 Unfortunately, due to the death of my great grandmother in Mexico, my parents decided to travel back to the funeral.
 The sudden and premature birth of my twin sister and I in the city of Chihuahua changed the dynamic of the life I would experience forever.

 I was brought back to California illegally at 8 months old because my father was only a permanent resident, not a citizen.
 I have never gone back to Mexico.
 I lived as an undocumented immigrant in the United States until July of this year.

-I am 19 and am a freshman at the University of Michigan hoping to study Public Policy and Sociology.
+I am now 19 and am a freshman at the University of Michigan hoping to study Public Policy and Sociology.
 My life story is a difficult one full of poverty stricken barriers and socially constructed unequal opportunity.
 The collective effort of my family and community have put me in a place where upward mobility and influencing social change are possibilities.
+I am American.

 It's time for a new conversation about immigration in America, and it starts with us.